LisaBlackmer/Blackmer-Raynolds-et-al.-2025/README.md

 # Blackmer-Raynolds et al., 2025 Code Repository

 This GitHub repository contains the code for the paper titled: "Indigenous gut microbes modulate neural cell state and neurodegenerative disease susceptibility."
-For a detailed description of the methods and results, please refer to the [paper](#). *Note: The paper is currently under review and the link will be updated once it is published.*
+For a detailed description of the methods and results, please refer to the [paper](#). *Note: The paper is currently under review and the links will be updated once it is published.*

 While this code is meant to offer insights into our study methods and approach, it is not expected to function directly out-of-the-box for reproduction of our results.
 Should you have any questions or want further clarification, feel free to reach out.